 Advertising gets more competitive with each passing year.
 By 2023, ad spending in Australia alone is expected to reach $23 billion thanks in large part to the sheer number of players on the board.

-You’ll find plenty of guides and resources promising their own set of best practices for lead generation, many of which have merit.
-However, we find that staying current with digital marketing takes a little more than experience and instinct—it takes nuance.
+You’ll find plenty of guides and resources promising their own set of best practices for lead generation and that staying current with digital marketing takes a little more than experience and instinct—it takes nuance.

 The world is evolving, and consumer preferences are evolving along with it.
 For instance, people used to visit shopping centres for their needs, many now find themselves shopping online.
 In light of this, the most successful companies can keep up with changing times: they stay adaptive, knowing there’s simply no time to cling to outdated ways of doing things.

 In order to give you an advantage over the set of marketers who are still stuck in the past, we’ve prepared a set of lead generation tips designed around the top consumer trends and expectations for 2020.